 A canga should cost around R$25 – R$35 (US$8).

-You can play beach volleyball, futevôlei (a soccer and volleyball hybrid), beach tennis, peteca (hitting a hand shuttlecock over the net).
+Options include beach volleyball, futevôlei (a soccer and volleyball hybrid), beach tennis, peteca (hitting a hand shuttlecock over the net).
 More recently cross fit sessions, yoga classes and circuit training have opened up around town.
 Along the beachfront there is also a designated shared cycle/jogging lane, so many running clubs meet up at the beach or around the Lago de Rodrigo Freitas (the lagoon in Zona Sul).

-Enjoy the Sunday promenade shut down
+Enjoy the Sunday Promenade Shut Down

 Not only is it legal to drink on the street in Brazil, but it is a rite of passage.
 Revelers come out in their troves to celebrate in mini carnivals nightly around Rio de Janeiro.
-Certain areas have a designated night, so see the list below (only including Zona Sul and Centro):
+Certain areas have a designated night, so see the list below (only including Zona Sul and Centro).

 Baixo Gávea – Thursdays